craigbuckler/oldclink/src/pages/apartment-2-flat/#index.md

 ---
-title: Hoiday apartment 2 - the Flat
+title: Budleigh Salterton holiday apartment 2 - the Flat
 menu: Flat
-description: The Old Clink Flat is a modern two-bedroom apartment sleeping up to six people.
+description: The Old Clink Flat is a two-bedroom self-catering holiday apartment sleeping up to six people.
 The balcony overlooks Budleigh Salterton beach.
 priority: 0.7
 hero: flat-balcony
 heroquote: thank you for providing the perfect get-away